Traditional accession of Emperor Jimmu, the legendary first Emperor of Japan.

 The Battle of Magnesia, where the Roman Republic and Pergamon defeated the Seleucid Empire.

-The third and final Punic War, between Rome and Carthage, comes to an end.
-The Punic Wars were a series of three wars between 264 and 146 BCE, fought between Rome and Carthage lasting more than 100 years of fighting on land and sea across the western Mediterranean region with immense materiel and human losses on both sides.
-It ended in 146 BCE with a total Roman victory.
-More
+The third and final Punic War, between Rome and Carthage, comes to an end on February 5, 176 BCE with a total Roman victory.
+The Punic Wars were a series of three wars between 264 and 146 BCE, fought between Rome and Carthage over more 100 years.

 The Roman Senate sends an embassy to Macedonia, leading to the beginning of the Third Macedonian War.